Effective date: April 1, 2016

 - If the worker needs more comprehensive care, the OT will tell the WCB that an assessment team review is required (e.g., the worker’s recovery is not progressing, psychological or pain management services are required).
 The assessment team will determine if secondary or tertiary treatment is more appropriate.
 If the worker will benefit from further treatment, the OT can continue treatment while waiting for the assessment team review.

 - The WCB Physical Therapy Consultant will review files that have two or more progress reports (TXP) if the worker is not discharged or sent for an assessment team review.
-However, CESs and CMs can request the assistance of the WCB Physical Therapy Consultant at any time during the review of claims.
+However, operations staff can request the assistance of the WCB Physical Therapy Consultant at any time during the review of claims.

-- If the CES, CM or WCB Physical Therapy Consultant finds that the WCB should deny coverage, the file manager will tell the OT.
+- If the operations staff or WCB Physical Therapy Consultant finds that the WCB should deny coverage, the file manager will tell the OT.

 - MHCS will note all complaints and resolutions on the service provider’s accreditation file.